adam-bozman/my-apero/content/blog/_index.md

   title: A Digital Garden
   description: |

-    This page includes a continuum of my abstract and unpublished thoughts.
+    I wanted a space for my abstract and unpublished thoughts - something of a working draft site, which this blog now is.
+I've had a number of colleagues and friends offer that journaling is both productive and theraputic.
+Therefore, I mostly write about potential research topics and things I find important - both postive and negative.

-    I emulate and follow the ethos of Maggie Appleton's [Digital Garden](https://maggieappleton.com/garden-history).
+    I try to emulate and follow the ethos of Maggie Appleton's [Digital Garden](https://maggieappleton.com/garden-history).

 #    Check out the _index.md file in the /blog folder
 #    to edit this content.
-  author: "The R Markdown Team @RStudio"
+  author: "Adam Bozman"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   show_sidebar_adunit: false # show ad container